18-1-SKKU-OSS/2018-1-OSS-L4-2-/smartapp-developers-guide/async-http.rst

 -----------------------------------

 Given that the response for an asynchronous HTTP request is processed in a separate SmartApp or Device Handler execution, we may need a way to share data between when we make the request, and when the response handler is called.
-Rather than store such data in :ref:`State <storing-data>`, we can pass a map of data to any of the asynchronous HTTP methods, and this will be be passed along to the response handler:
+Rather than store such data in :ref:`State <storing-data>`, we can pass a map of data to any of the asynchronous HTTP methods, and this will be passed along to the response handler:

 .. note::